 How to Keep Your Washing Machine from Smelling

 How to Naturally Clean Any Washing Machine + Free Printable

 DIY Laundry Detergent recipe.
 I haven’t mixed this up in awhile but that doesn’t mean it doesn’t work – give it a try if you want to DIY your laundry soap.

-You can also find these recipes in my books Simply Clean and The Organically Clean Home.
+You can also find these recipes in my books Clean Mama’s Guide to a Healthy Home, Simply Clean, and The Organically Clean Home.